LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * *.to_numpy_matrix()* - *Numpy*-Array of *data* object with different options
 * *.dump_savemat()* - *MATLAB* mat-file with measurement values and temperatures

-Currently, data re-import of an exported measurement is only supported via the (+json) format, as an export using the other options (*Numpy*, *MATLAB*)loses data during the export procedure.
+Currently, data re-import of an exported measurement is only supported via the (+json) format, as an export using the *Numpy* or *MATLAB* based formats loses meta-data during the export procedure.
+These only exports the raw measured values as an array represenation, so the additional attributes such as *additional_data* meta-data field (refer to Listing: \ref{lst:json_export_format_example}) are lost.

 ### Extension Modules